rfielding/octaveRounder/README.md

 At a basic level, it is doing automated octave shifting.
 Musically, it is manipulating a virtual octave switch.
 It makes a tremendous difference when octave switching is automated, because the rhythm needs to be right when moving hands long distance or when hitting octave switches.
+The arrowheads denoting an octave switch are done automatically, and occur when a change is more than 6 semitones (a tri-tone).

 ![play](images/play_cropped.png)